-- All children and youth under the age of 18 must be in an approved safety restraint. - Children under age 8 and 4'9" (57 inches) must be in an approved car seat or booster seat.
-The car or booster seat must be installed and used according to the manufacturer's instructions. - Children and youth age 8 through 17 must be in a safety belt. - All children must be in the back seats.
+- Every occupant under the age of 18 must be restrained and children under age 8 and under 4'9" (57" inches) must be in an approved car seat or booster seat. - The car seat or booster seat must be installed and used according to the manufacturer's instructions. - All children must be in the back seat.\